Life in Leeds

 Travelling around Leeds

-Leeds is a compact city and it's relatively easy to find your way around, whether you're on foot, cycling or on a bus.
-We are committed to supporting sustainable travel, including facilities for cycling to campus and active travel.
+Leeds is a compact city and it’s relatively easy to find your way around, whether that’s by active travel or public transport.
+We are committed to supporting sustainable travel, and have facilities across campus to help with this, including our Bike Hub.

-Please refer to the transport information on our For Students website to learn more.
+Please refer to our transport information page to learn more.

 Things to do

 The city is known for its thriving music and arts scene with some iconic venues for you to visit.
-There’s also countless festivals, concerts and events that take place throughout the year.
+There are also countless festivals, concerts and events that take place throughout the year.

 Leeds is one of the UK’s biggest shopping destinations.
 It also has a reputation for being the foodie capital of the North with street food from around the world and lots independent eateries across the city.

-Check out our top 10 things to do in Leeds and Welcome to Yorkshire’s places to visit in the region.
+Check out our top 10 things to do in Leeds and explore the Welcome to Yorkshire website for more places to visit in the region.

 Parks and countryside